-The school will:
+The Academy will:

-- promote the health of children attending the early years provision - take necessary steps to stop the spread of infection - administer medicines only in line with the school's policy - take appropriate action where children are ill - ensure any meals provided are nutritious and prepared in a hygienic manner - notify Ofsted of any serious accident, illness or death of any child whilst attending the early years setting within 14 days.
+- promote the health of children attending the early years provision - take necessary steps to stop the spread of infection - administer medicines only in line with the Academy's policy - take appropriate action where children are ill - ensure any meals provided are nutritious and prepared in a hygienic manner - notify Ofsted of any serious accident, illness or death of any child whilst attending the early years setting within 14 days.

-6.7 Health and safety and suitability of premises
+6.7 Health and Safety and suitability of premises

-The school will ensure that all indoor and outdoor spaces and facilities used for early years settings are safe and fit for purpose and comply with school policies and standards for site safety and health and safety as set out section 8 of this policy.
-Additionally, the school will ensure that all potential hazards within the school and during school trips are regularly risk assessed.
+The Academy will ensure that all indoor and outdoor spaces and facilities used for early years settings are safe and fit for purpose and comply with school policies and standards for site safety and health and safety as set out section 8 of this policy.
+Additionally, the Academy will ensure that all potential hazards within the school and during school trips are regularly risk assessed.

-The school has specific policies for ensuring that records of parents details, and contact numbers for emergencies are kept up to date and that children are released to the care of their parent or other responsible adult with the parent's consent at the end of the day as well as policies for dealing with uncollected children.
+The Academy has specific policies for ensuring that records of parents details, and contact numbers for emergencies are kept up to date and that children are released to the care of their parent or other responsible adult with the parent's consent at the end of the day as well as policies for dealing with uncollected children.

-Smoking and vaping will not be permitted on the school premises when children are present.
+Smoking and vaping will not be permitted on the Academy at all.